Azavoloka7/YOLOv5/README.md

-# YOLOv5 Object Detection for Video Processing
+# YOLOv5 Object Detection for Image & Video  Processing

 This project demonstrates how to perform object detection on videos using YOLOv5 model.